PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 Using kafe2go
 -------------
 Using *kafe2go* is the simplest way of performing a fit.
-Here all the necessary information like data and uncertainties is specified in the *YAML* data format.
+Here all the necessary information and properties like data and uncertainties is specified in a *YAML* file (`.yml` file extension).
-To perform the fit, simply run
+To perform the fit, simply run:

 .. code-block:: bash